 Net Price: $14,080

-Located in the nation’s capital, Gallaudet University is a multicultural institution that specializes in the higher education of deaf and hard of hearing individuals.
-Gallaudet has many offerings to students seeking colleges with disability studies programs.
-Although this college’s primary academic focus is in ASL (American Sign Language) and other curriculum related to deaf studies, students receive a comprehensive learning experience in the general study of disability.
-The disability studies courses at Gallaudet introduce students to the historical; political; social; cultural; and other influences on our understanding of life as a categorized “disabled” person.
+Gallaudet University is located in the nation’s capital.
+The multicultural institution specializes in the higher education of deaf and hard of hearing individuals.
+Gallaudet has many offerings to students seeking a disability studies program.
+This college’s primary academic focus is in American Sign Language and other curriculum related to deaf studies.
+However, students receive a comprehensive learning experience in the general study of disability.
+The disability studies courses at Gallaudet introduce students to life as a categorized “disabled” person.
+These areas include:

 #13 – University of Hawaii at Manoa